leandroreschke/react-contacts/README.md

 * b.
 Can we create a new route for checkout?
 * c.
 Can we filter the products?

-I've added some extra stuff like my own css, a nice ID generator that finds deleted ids that can be available for new contacts and an array of routes.
+I've added some extra stuff like my own css, a nice ID generator that find deleted ids that can be available for new contacts and an array of routes.